aws-samples/modern-web-authzn-lattice/README.md

 * SigV4 signing from an Envoy Proxy running in a container.
 * Service to service flows, using SigV4 signing in node.js and container based credentials.
 * Integration of VPC Lattice with ECS containers, using CDK

+Note: This solution is intended as sample code only, and not for production use.
+In particular, it does not implement TLS and the sample application will echo the contents of the request back to the caller.